-In this example, we are told as a fact that J makes his investment 'with a view to securing income tax relief'.
+In this example, we are told as a fact that J makes his investment "with a view to securing income tax relief".
 That is plainly, therefore, a main purpose of the transaction and one does not need to look for further evidence as to the transaction's purpose.
 The fact that the investment is straightforward does not mean that J has not made it with the object of obtaining income tax relief.

-In commenting on the example when it first appeared in an earlier draft, the CIOT agreed with the analysis I have given and said in a paper dated 2 April 2007:
+In commenting on the example when it first appeared in an earlier draft, the CIOT agreed with the analysis this author has given and said12:

-'While we agree that it is right the legislation should not apply in these circumstances, again we cannot follow the logic ...
+"Whilst we agree that it is right the legislation should not apply in these circumstances, again we cannot follow the logic . . .

-'The conclusion that the transaction is not caught does not appear consistent with the explanation of when the legislation applies, given in paragraphs 7 to 14 of the revised guidance.
+The conclusion that the transaction is not caught does not appear consistent with the explanation of when the legislation applies, given in paragraphs 7 to 14 of the revised guidance.

-'We would stress that we agree with the conclusion reached in Example 10 of the revised guidance that the loss should, as a matter of principle, be allowable, but on the basis of the actual legislation suggest it is not ...'
+We would stress that we agree with the conclusion reached in Example 10 of the revised guidance that the loss should, as a matter of principle, be allowable, but on the basis of the actual legislation suggest it is not"

-If HMRC had wanted the evidential categories in paragraph 12 of the guidance to be part of the statutory test, the Government could have enacted the legislation in that form.
-Indeed, in Committee the Opposition put forward various amendments to restrict the scope of the section including amendments designed to restrict it to artificial or complex transactions which the Government rejected.
+If HMRC had wanted the evidential categories in para.12 of the Guidance to be part of the statutory test, the Government could have enacted the legislation in that form.
+Indeed, in committee the Opposition put forward various amendments to restrict the scope of the section including amendments designed to restrict it to artificial or complex transactions.
+The Government rejected the amendments on the basis that they would allow some tax avoidance which they wished to be caught to escape the ambit of the section.
 It is clear that the Government has intentionally made a provision which will apply to much standard tax planning in order to ensure that it will catch all of the transactions which it considers objectionable.
-In the words of the CIOT, the taxpayer is to be 'taxed by law' but 'untaxed by concession'.
+In the words of the CIOT the taxpayer is to be "taxed by law" but "untaxed by concession".
 The Government refuses to acknowledge this.
-The Economic Secretary to the Treasury, Ed Balls, asserted in Committee that 'the guidance is not concessionary, as alleged by the CIOT', but the CIOT has stuck to its guns.
+The Economic Secretary to the Treasury, Ed Balls, said in committee that "The